The best cordless water flosser available.

 Subject to change these prices are, but this is a much more reasonable price to ask for it.

-As part of the ongoing ownership you do need to factor in the price of replacement nozzles too.
+On top of the initial purchase price of $150 you need to factor in replacement nozzles (jet tips).

-Compare this to traditional string floss that works out at about $0.02-0.03 per day and it’s quite a bit more expensive.
+Compare this to traditional string floss that works out at about 2-3 cents per day and it’s quite a bit more expensive.

 There is a price to be paid for the convenience and effectiveness, for sure, but is it worth this much more?